mcb1510/CNNs_blog/README.md

 **Output layer with Softmax**
 The final dense layer has 10 neurons with Softmax activation, producing a probability distribution over the 10 digit classes (0–9).

-### **Training Setup**

-The model was trained using the following setup:

-**Optimizer:** Adam, which adapts the learning rate during training.

-**Loss function:** Categorical cross-entropy, appropriate for multi-class classification with one-hot labels.

-**Metrics:** Accuracy on both the training and validation sets.

-**Training configuration:** 5 epochs, batch size of 128, with 10% of the training data held out as a validation set.
 ```python
 from tensorflow.keras.models import Sequential
 from tensorflow.keras.layers import Conv2D, MaxPooling2D, Flatten, Dense, Dropout